jepasq/jepasq/README.md

 Hi there 👋.
 I'm mainly involved on free software development.

+- 🔭 I’m currently enrolled in [FCC's data-vizaualization](https://www.freecodecamp.org/learn/data-visualization/) certification.
 <!--
 **jepasq/jepasq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...